Basic Stuff

 https://folks.pillpack.com/chronic-illness-shouldnt-mean-chronic-poverty/

 In addition to this, I have been engaged in a Battle Royale against the Social Security Administration.
 I initially applied back around 2012 - my application was denied without any notice being sent to me.
 I reapplied, and was denied all the way up the chain of command, which culminated in me filing a lawsuit against the Commissioner of Social Security.
 Over 40 pages of briefing finally was vindicated when the US Attorneys stated they agreed with most of what I had written, and the Administrative Law Judge's decision was patently wrong and indefensible.
 A second hearing after Voluntary Remand resulted in an award of benefits, but with mistakes about the onset date and with an inappropriate review period, and the ALJ playing doctor.
 My appeal resulted in a third hearing, where the same ALJ wrote a decision that went about face on his original due to retaliation.
 The Appeals Council now has 75 pages of briefing before them to end this embarrassing failure in their duty and Kafkaesque nightmare of legal filings.
-Suit will be filed in Federal Court again where I will likely receive an award that overrules the Commissioner's decision.
-As a Pro Se Plaintiff (self-represented, non lawyer) this shows how embarrassingly poor.
-SSA is at following its own internal procedures and laws.
+They have completely ignored the evidence, and so a suit has been filed in Federal Court again where I will likely receive an award that overrules the Commissioner's decision.
+As a Pro Se Plaintiff (self-represented, non lawyer) this shows how embarrassingly poor SSA is at following its own internal procedures and laws.
 A small segment of cases goes to Federal Court, and maybe 1% of them or less get an award in court due to the inability of SSA to get it right.
+SSA had non-examining doctors review other records including non-examining doctors, which violates precedent set by the Supreme Court for stacked hearsay.
+The ALJ also made all of the same mistakes as the first ALJ, so they will not be affirmed.

 As a result of all I learned from this process, in Spring of 2023 I helped representing a friend from my support group at her own disability hearing.
 The ALJ issued a fully favorable award to her date of application.

-Patients need to show support for the PROTECT Rare Act.
+With this saga continuing, Patients need to mobilize and show support for the PROTECT Rare Act.
 It would allow the use of journal evidence instead of dated and discriminatory compendia.
+It would net us all access to off-label medications that are necessary to ensure equal control of disease processes and improvements in quality of life, regardless of diagnosis code.

 https://www.change.org/p/pass-the-protect-rare-act-of-2023